Deferred entry to school means that children start primary school one year later than the typical start date.

 - What this will mean for gaining qualifications - if a child is deferred then that might mean they would be able to leave school at 16 without achieving any qualifications.

-- What this will mean for young people who choose to go on to further education - young people who did not defer entry to school will be the youngest in their year group and may not be able to participate in some of the social aspects of college or university life.
+- What this will mean for young people who choose to go on to further education - young people who do not defer entry to school will be the youngest in their year group and may not be able to participate in some of the social aspects of college or university life.

 Schools and teachers focus on the needs of the child, not their age, whether they are in ELC or at school.
 Children are supported to progress through the Curriculum for Excellence at an appropriate rate.
 Children aged 3-5 in ELC settings and children in Primary one classrooms, usually work within the Early Level of the Curriculum for Excellence.